OCPA is Coming to

 OCPA offers three plans with different levels of renewable energy so customers can choose the one that feels right for them.

-Fountain Valley residents will be enrolled in Basic Choice, which costs 3% less than SCE’s equivalent generation rate.
+Fountain Valley residents will be enrolled in Basic Choice, OCPA’s lowest tier renewable energy plan.
 Customers can opt-up to Smart Choice to receive more renewable and carbon-free energy, or 100% Renewable to purchase all renewable energy.
 All OCPA plans offer more renewable and carbon-free energy than the investor-owned utility.

 -